MAY HILL FARM

 With bridle paths all over the local area and May Hill summit only a hack away, why not bring your horse on holiday with you?

-Available to book by anyone staying at one of our cottages or elsewhere in the area.
+Available to book by anyone staying at our Accommodation

 - Spacious, well ventilated stables